JuliaMath/QuadGK.jl/docs/src/weighted-gauss.md

 ## Arbitrary weight functions

 Although analytical formulas for 3-term recurrences and Jacobi matrices are known for many common types of singularities that appear in integrals, this is certainly not universally true.
 As a fallback, you can simply supply an arbitrary weight function $W(x)$ and let QuadGK compute everything for you numerically (essentially by a form of [Gram–Schmidt process](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) in which a basis of polynomials is orthonormalized with respect to $w$, using a sequence of $O(n)$ numerical integrals).
-This is much more time consuming, especially if you want high accuracy (i.e. you specify a low tolerance for the numerical integrals), but can be worth it if your $f(x)$ is expensive and/or you need many integrals of a similar form:  the numerical integrals are againt cheap polynomial functions, and are only done once for all $f(x)$ with the same weight function.
+This is much more time consuming, especially if you want high accuracy (i.e. you specify a low tolerance for the numerical integrals), but can be worth it if your $f(x)$ is expensive and/or you need many integrals of a similar form:  the numerical integrals are against cheap polynomial functions, and are only done once for all $f(x)$ with the same weight function.

 For example:
 ```julia